Mironio/next-template/README.md

 - added example how to extend colors
 - added `models` folder with interface example
 - Added Tailwind Material and Heroicons
+- Added set of favicons as an example.
+They were generated via https://realfavicongenerator.net/

 ### Build